structured-query-language/structured-query-language.github.io/unpivot-multiple-columns in-snowflake.md

 ## Multi-column Unpivot example 2

-Suppose you have a Wide Table format Children Guardian contact information that you want to convert to a Long Table format
+In this example we have a Wide Table with Children Guardian contact information.
+We have two guardians listed for each child, and an email address for each guardian.
+Instead of two columns for guardians names and two for email addresses, we would like to reduce this to one of each: Child Name, Guardian Name, Guardian Email Address as following:

 |<img src="https://github.com/user-attachments/assets/632b638b-23f6-4a83-98c6-fce8c7b79967" width="75%">|
 |:--:|